 Storage

-The flavors of this Peach Fig Salad come together as they're sitting, so storage can be a good thing!
+The flavors of this Peach and Prosciutto Salad come together as they're sitting, so letting them rest can be a good thing!
 It's also a great dish to make ahead of time if you're entertaining and need to pull a few recipes together.

-Cover your platter with plastic wrap, and store in the fridge for up to 24 hours.
-After that time, the fruits will start to break down and get a bit mushy.
+Assemble, then cover your platter with plastic wrap, and store in the refrigerator for up to 24 hours.
+After 24 hours, the fruits will start to break down and get a bit mushy.

 Ingredients